Eleven Days in May

-Eleven Days in May is 2022 film.
-It is a documentary that revolves around life in Gaza.
-The documentary was directed by two individuals named Mohammed Sawwaf (Palestinian film-maker) and Britain’s Michael Winterbottom.
-The film more specifically focusses on 11 day bombing campaign by Israel.
+Eleven Days in May is a 2022 documentary that revolves around life in Gaza.
+Co-directed by Mohammed Sawwaf and Michael Winterbottom, Palestinian and British filmmakers respectively, the film specifically focusses on an 11 day bombing campaign by Israel.
 The aim of the film was to memorialize the children of Palestine who were killed.
 The documentary includes interviews from the families that were victims of the bombing.
-It also contains narration by Kate Winslet.
 The film was given a 18 certificate since it showed the dead bodies of children.
 The film was distributed by Stalwart Revolution Films.